fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 > Monopoly: Are you starting with a big share of a small business?
     -> make sure to dominate meaningful business areas
 > People: Do you have the right team?
-    -> technologists wear jeans + shirts, pass anyone dressing up for pithes, as the best sales are hidden
+    -> technologists wear jeans + shirts, pass anyone dressing up for pitches, as the best sales are hidden
 > Distribution: Do you have a way to not just create but deliver your product?
     -> make it easy for people to get your product
 > Durability: Will your market position be defensible in 10 or 20 years into the future?